Experts: People with Down Syndrome “Able to Do Anything, But at a Different Rate”

 With advances in medicine and the societal treatment of this population, many individuals with DS are now getting educated, employed and married.
-They are no longer kept at home or institutionalized.
-They are advocating for themselves and living full lives.
+They are no longer isolated nor institutionalized.
+People living with Down syndrome are advocating for themselves and living full lives.

 The message from the Down syndrome community is clear.
 They want support and understanding and more opportunities to prove their capabilities as independent individuals.